Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 You can also call the appointment center to schedule, change or cancel an appointment or ask questions.

-The School of Histotechnologist is one of two such schools in the nation.
+The School of Histotechnologist is one of nine such schools in the nation.
 Consequently, students from across the country apply for this school.
 The school offers the student an opportunity to combine a science degree with practical experience in histology, electron microscopy, enzyme histochemistry, immunohistopathology and molecular pathology.
 Students frequently participate in unique and advanced learning situations including problem solving, case studies and special projects.
 The School of Histotechnologist accepts four students into its program each year.
 Students will begin training in September and finish in August of the following year.
 Students will spend 40 hours a week in lectures and hands-on practice in the Anatomic Pathology department.

 The Beaumont programs are not offered long-distance.
 You must attend the program full-time on the campus in Royal Oak.

 The School of Histotechnologist is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), Chicago, Illinois.
 For more information on accredited histotechnology programs, contact:

 Executive Director National Accrediting Agency for Clinical Laboratory Sciences 5600 N. River Rd.
 Suite 720 Rosemont, IL 60018-5119 Phone: 773-714-8880Fax: 773-714-8886 email@example.com